Skip to content

 North Dakota

-To start your cleaning business in North Dakota, register with the North Dakota Secretary of State (SOS).
-To start, register with the SOS, then pay tax through the Taxpayer Access Point.
+To get licensed in North Dakota, register with the North Dakota Secretary of State (SOS).
+Then pay tax through the Taxpayer Access Point.
 Make sure you check with your local city or county for any more requirements.

 Ohio

-To begin your cleaning business in Ohio, register with the Ohio Secretary of State (SOS).First, register with the SOS website and pay the necessary taxes.
-You must also get a vendor’s license from the county auditor.
-Check for business license requirements with your local city or county.
+You must also get a vendor’s license from the county auditor and pay the necessary taxes.
+Check for additional business license requirements with your local city or county.

 Oklahoma